"The plan was — 20s: make money; 30s: have family; and 40s: run for something and do politics."

 The evidence for Type 1 runs deeper than the career arc.

-The principled refusal to play favorites.
+It is also what makes him a Type 1 with a 2 wing rather than a colder 1w9.
+The Two wing is the part of him that won't fix systems in the abstract.
+He fixes them by handing the next person the working version.
 "I want every minority founder that goes to YC, to be in the top 20% of the batch," he said.
 "I want every minority founder to have such a good team, so much growth, such a big market that investors look like idiots if they let race get in the way."
-He doesn't want the bar lowered.
-He wants people lifted to the bar.
-The standard is the standard.
+The bar is the bar.
+The work is to lift people to it, one at a time, in front of him, in office hours, with the actual ten thousand small reps that produce a top-20% company.

 "You Change the Stats by Funding People"

 When Seibel became YC's first Black partner, the startup ecosystem looked nothing like the country it served.
-His approach to diversity wasn't performative.
-It was structural.
+His approach to diversity was structural rather than rhetorical, and he was clear about why.

 "A lot of the talk about the disadvantages of being an underrepresented minority in the startup world is counterproductive," he said.
 "What I don't see it doing is inspiring people to achieve more.
 What I see it doing is scaring people into not trying."